apache/doris-website/versioned_docs/version-2.1/admin-manual/config/fe-config.md

 MasterOnly：true

-Valid only if use PartitionRebalancer，
+Valid only if use PartitionRebalancer,

 #### `partition_rebalance_move_expire_after_access`